 Some people are natural-born adventurers.
 Others need a little more incentive.
-If you’re looking for a way get out and explore new places, Geocaching might be the answer.
-This high-tech scavenger hunt will take you around the world and it can even help you discover a few hidden gems close to home.
-So what exactly is a geocache?
-Well, that’s a great question.
+If you’re looking for a way get out and explore new places, geocaching might be the answer.
+This high-tech scavenger hunt will take you around the world and can even help you discover a few hidden gems close to home.
+So what exactly is geocaching?

 Q: What is geocaching?

-Some containers are tiny and can be hidden behind street signs using a magnet; others are quite large and usually found in wooded areas.
-Each Traditional Geocache has a log sheet that you sign and then enter on your pc or phone app.
+Some containers are tiny and can be hidden behind street signs with a magnet; others are quite large and usually found in wooded areas.
+Each traditional geocache has a log sheet that you sign and then enter on your computer or smartphone app.

 Q: Where is geocaching done?

-Q: How can people learn more about it and join in on the fun?
+Q: How can people join in on the fun?

 A. Yes!
-There are currently over a dozen “cache types” that each act as different variation of the game and bring their own fun and unique challenges.
+There are currently over a dozen “cache types” that act as different variations of the game and bring their own fun and unique challenges.

-However, other “cache types” like mystery or puzzle caches get a little more difficult.
-This type of geocache will involve solving complicated puzzles before you can determine the correct coordinates to find your prize.
+However, other cache types like mystery or puzzle caches get a little more difficult.
+These types involve solving complicated puzzles before you can determine the correct coordinates to find your prize.

-There are even geocache types that don’t involve finding a container full of goodies, but instead send you to a location to learn more about the environment.
-This cache type is called an EarthCache and it’s all about helping people discover the cool ways our planet has been shaped by geological processes.
+Other types send you to a location to learn more about the environment.
+These are called EarthCaches and are all about helping people discover the cool ways our planet has been shaped by geological processes.

-A. For me, the best part of geocaching, are the incredible places the geocaches take you.
-Places you otherwise would not have seen/experienced.
-It is also fun, to see if a geocache is present in an area that you just happen to be visiting.
+A. For me, the best part of geocaching are the incredible places the geocaches take you.
+Places you otherwise would not have seen or experienced.
+It’s also fun to see if a geocache is present in an area that you just happen to be visiting.

-AAA Exclusive Vacations is hosting a Geocaching Adventure cruise from New York to Bermuda on the Norwegian Breakaway, September 10, 2017!
+AAA Exclusive Vacations is hosting a Geocaching Adventure cruise from New York to Bermuda on the Norwegian Breakaway Sept.
+10!
 Visit MyExclusiveVacations.com or call 844-205-6226 to learn more.